hgdev777/selenium-framework/README.md

 	}
 }
 ```
-src/main/java/com/hgdev777/example/GoogleTest.java
+save it under src/main/java

-The test case above will open google.com, verify logo, enter "selenium" in the search box, click search, then verify elements on the result page.
+The test case above will open google.com, enter "selenium" in the search box, click search, then verify elements on the result page.